rhyslwells/Data-Archive/content/standardised/Optimising a Logistic Regression Model.md

 ### Optimization Algorithm (Solvers)

-[[sklearn]] provides different [[Optimisation function]] to find the optimal [[Model Parameters]] for logistic regression.
+[[Scikit-Learn]] provides different [[Optimisation function]] to find the optimal [[Model Parameters]] for logistic regression.
 These solvers use optimization techniques like Gradient Descent or more advanced methods like Newton’s Method or Limited-memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS).
 Here are the main solvers used in `sklearn`:

 - 'liblinear': This solver uses coordinate descent or regularized Newton's method and is a good choice for smaller datasets.
 It supports both L1 (lasso) and L2 ([[Ridge]]) regularization.